 The program is divided into two phases:

-- Pre-clinical education in classroom and student laboratory settings (eight students, one to two educators).
+- Pre-clinical education in classroom and student laboratory settings (10 students, one to two educators).

-- Experiential learning through scheduled rotations throughout the clinical pathology laboratories at Penn State Health Milton S. Hershey Medical Center (one to two students, one trainer).
+- Experiential learning through scheduled rotations throughout the clinical pathology laboratories at Penn State Health (one to two students, one trainer).

 Lectures, group discussions, student laboratory activities and rotation assignments in service laboratories are used as effective learning opportunities.

 Six courses are required as part of the Medical Laboratory Science (MLS) program.

 Note: Affiliated colleges and universities will assign credit according to individual requirements of their bachelor’s degree.

-The Medical Laboratory Science program admits eight students per year.
+The Medical Laboratory Science program admits 10 students per year.

 Admission to the program is determined by an Admissions Committee, which will offer admission to those students whose academic performance, recommendations by references and attributes in the affective domain indicate the highest probability of success.